marciot/mac68k-fujinet-serial/README.md

 The [Desk Accessory] presents the UI to the user, but the job of loading the drivers into memory is handled by "FujiSerialInit.c" in [FujiCommon].
-The file "FujiFloppyInit.c" handles the block I/O operations that establish a connection to the Pico.
+The file "FujiFloppyInit.c" handles the block I/O operations that establish a connection to the interface.
 "LedIndicators.h" is a small library for drawing the status icons on the menu bar.
 It is written in assembly to be very, very small and fast.